Hiring in Supply Chain and Procurement: Buoyant labour market for professionals in 2023

 “We’ve seen an influx of foreign talent as borders reopened, including those who require work visa sponsorship as they accompany spouses who have relocated to Singapore,” adds Wendy.
 “The continued growth within the e-commerce sector has also led to stiff competition in the space and an increased demand for logistics professionals.”

-Read on to find out more about Wendy’s expectations of the labour market for Supply Chain and Procurement professionals in 2023.
+Read on to find out more about Wendy’s expectations of the labour market and hiring trends for Supply Chain and Procurement professionals in 2023.

 Hybrid roles with strategic and digital experience